 Our world-renowned scientists are at the forefront of an unprecedented, global effort to understand how COVID-19 affects the immune system, as well as test safe and effective vaccines against the virus.
 But we can’t do it alone.
 We need volunteers like you, of all ages, races, ethnicities and backgrounds to help us by participating in our research studies.
 This virus doesn’t discriminate and having diverse study participants are important in understanding how we can fight this virus for all of humanity.
-Whether you have COVID, are at risk or not, it will take all of us working together to stop this pandemic.
+It will take all of us working together to stop this pandemic.

 Interested individuals must complete our study form.
 After completing the form, one of our study staff members will be in touch with you.